APPLICATION open now!

 “This text, the Madhyamakavatara, is an indispensable text that is widely studied both in Buddhist philosophical schools and Buddhist meditative schools, and Chandrakirti’s method of establishing the view in this work has been one of the most venerated throughout the ages.
 Now that Buddhism is taking root in the West, I feel it is important for at least some of us to pay attention to the study of the view and how it is to be established.”

-Who can apply: Beginners who have done some foundation courses, as well as more advanced students can take part in this first module.
-If you have done courses on compassion/Bodhicitta, such as The Bodhicharyavatara, Seven Points of Mind Training, Essence of the Mahayana, this text will be a wonderful addition/deepening.
+Who can apply: Dharma students who have at least 2 years of meditation experience, and who have followed some courses on compassion, Bodhicitta, Mind Training.
+If you have studied The Bodhicharyavatara this text will be a wonderful addition/deepening.
 But also when you haven’t studied anything on the paramitas yet, you are very welcome to join.

 It is highly recommended for Rigpa teachers, instructors and practice holders for whom a thorough knowledge and personal experience of Shunyata is essential.